Symptoms may include:

 The goal of treatment is to get you return you to a healthy weight and to help you maintain that weight.
 A healthy weight is above 85% of your ideal weight.
 To achieve this, your intake of calories is gradually increased.
 This can be accomplished through a number of interventions, including the following:

-A dietician may be consulted to help you learn more about the components of a healthy diet.
+A dietitian may be consulted to help you learn more about the components of a healthy diet.
 The dietician will also talk to you about reasonable weight goals and calorie goals.

-Families often play a role in eating disorders.
-Many patients cannot recover unless their families are involved in the changes.
-All families need to understand the disorder and provide support.
+- Family therapy—Families often play a role in eating disorders.
+Many people cannot recover unless their families are involved in the changes.
+All families need to understand the disorder to provide the appropriate support.

-In some cases, anorexic patients benefit from a combination of psychotherapy and antidepressant medication.
-In particular, selective serotonin reuptake inhibitors
+In some cases, people with anorexia benefit from a combination of psychotherapy and antidepressant medication.
+In particular, selective serotonin reuptake inhibitors (SSRIs)

 are used.
 Used alone, antidepressant therapy is not an effective treatment for anorexia.

 Addressing Nutritional Status and Loss of Bone Density

 - Vitamins and minerals to maintain adequate nutrition

 - Weight is more than 25% below ideal body weight

 - There are signs of serious physical or emotional deterioration